 Food intolerance is no joke.
+FODMAP, which stands for Fermentable, Oligo-, Di-, Mono-saccharides And Polyols, is a diet for people with digestive issues.
 This frustrating condition can lower your quality of life, make your exercise routine much more difficult, less fun, and can make you reap poorer results.

 Table of Contents